72services/jtaf/README.md

-# JTAF
-Track and Field Competition Administration
+# JTAF - Track and Field

 ## Goals